 To generate the simulated data, the equations of motion were integrated using Python's odeINT, an adaptive fourth-order Runge-Kutta scheme, using a time step of 0.1 ms.

-In this paper, the challenge to the VA machinery is to infer the six inhibitory maximum conductances $g_{ij}$ that are required to reproduce active-mode and quiescence activity of the circuit.
+In this paper, the aim is to infer the six inhibitory maximum conductances $g_{ij}$ that are required to reproduce sequential-bursting mode and simultaneous-firing mode of the circuit.
 The synaptic reversal potentials and maximum conductances of ion channels on the three cells are also simultaneously estimated.